 - Never leave valuables inside your car that are visible from outside of your vehicle.
 Lock your car door after entering or leaving your vehicle. - When returning to your vehicle, look around and also look inside your car to ensure entry is safe.
-Have your keys in your hand to speed your entry. - Use well-lighted paths to and from the parking areas.
+Have your keys in your hand to speed your entry. - o Use well-lighted paths to and from the parking areas.
 If this is not possible, have a flashlight.
 If walking alone, carry a whistle.

 - It is not recommended to sit in your car texting or making phone calls afterhours.
 It may make you a target.
 If you must do so, make them brief. - Avoid walking alone.
-Use the "Buddy System" or Request a Campus Safety Aide escort. - Do not leave purses, wallets, tote bags, books, backpacks, etc. unattended, even momentarily.
-Lock your bicycle to the bike rack and loop chain/cable through the frame, tires and bike rack. - When working afterhours, notify Peralta Campus Public Safety of your location.
-Lock all doors leading to the area you are in. - Contact or visit your campus police or security regarding any safety concern you have on campus. - Have your keys in your hand to speed your entry. - Use well-lighted paths to and from the parking areas.
-If walking alone, carry a whistle.
-Pepper spray is allowed as a non-lethal weapon on California campuses.
+Use the "Buddy System" or Request an escort from Marina Security Services, Inc. - Do not leave purses, wallets, tote bags, books, backpacks, etc. unattended, even momentarily.
+Lock your bicycle to the bike rack and loop chain/cable through the frame, tires and bike rack. - When working after hours, notify Peralta Campus Public Safety of your location.
+Lock all doors leading to the area you are in. - Contact or visit your local police or security regarding any safety concern you have on campus. - Have your keys in your hand to speed your entry. - Pepper spray is allowed as a non-lethal weapon on California campuses.
 It is suggested that the spray be handy, so many choose to carry it on a keychain.
 Please follow safety precautions as directed by the manufacturer, and only use it as intended- for self-protection.
 See Weapons on campus for California statutes.

-In addition, Marina Security Services issues Emergency Notifications and Clery Timely Warnings to campus officials, regarding crimes, incidents, and emergency situations which pose an on-going threat to other students or employees.
-Timely warnings or reports are normally in the form of a "Campus Safety Alert" flyer, produced by Peralta Campus Public Safety and distributed by campus officials or designee.
-The District and Colleges also have the capability to send Emergency Notifications or Clery Timely Warnings through text messages, emails and voice-recorded messages through its contract with Blackboard Connect, its mass communication system.
+In addition, the Executive Director of Campus Public Safety or Marina Security Services, Inc. issues Emergency Notifications and Clery Timely Warnings to campus officials, regarding crimes, incidents, and emergency situations which pose an on-going threat to other students or employees.
+Timely warnings or reports are normally in the form of email notification of safety alert to campus officials or designee(s).
+The District and Colleges also have the capability to send Emergency Notifications or Clery Timely Warnings through text messages, emails and voice-recorded messages.